 A key contributor to the number of ALICE households in the District of Columbia is the fundamental mismatch between the cost of living and what jobs pay.

-Top Jobs, Workers, Wages, and Percentage Below ALICE Threshold, District of Columbia, 2021
+Top Occupations, Workers, Wages, and Percentage Below ALICE Threshold, District of Columbia, 2021

 |Median Hourly Wage|